Here’s our guide on how to prep for CASPer to get into medical school. Follow along for CASPer exam preparation tips, sample questions, and more.

-The CASPer Test changes and evolves with each time it’s given.
+The CASPer test changes and evolves each time it’s given.
 You won’t know beforehand what questions or scenarios you’ll confront.
 Still, preparing and devising a strategy to answer any question they may ask will put you in the best position possible to succeed.

-It is absolutely necessary to prepare for the CASPer test.
-It's important to be aware of the types of issues that doctors can face within a professional setting.
-This doesn't mean that clinical experience is required, but by being aware, you are preparing yourself for the types of scenarios you may be presented with in CASPer and in your future career.
+It is necessary to prepare for the CASPer test.
+It's important to be aware of the issues doctors may face within a professional setting.
+This doesn't mean that clinical experience is required, but by being aware, you are preparing yourself for the types of scenarios you may be presented with in CASPer and your future career.

 CASPer is now offered as one of three Altus Suite assessment tools alongside Snapshot and Duet.
-These tools are not a part of the CASPer test unless your medical school specifies that you need to include them in your application, although they are recommended to include as an added component.
+These tools aren’t part of the CASPer test unless your medical school specifies that you need to take them.

-Duet is a value-alignment tool that has been designed to help future students evaluate their fit with different medical schools.
-The online tool performs as a questionnaire, connecting each of your answers to the values of different schools.
+Snapshot has been discontinued as of the 2023/2024 cycle.
+Duet is a value-alignment tool designed to help future students evaluate their fit with different medical schools.
+The online tool performs as a questionnaire, connecting each of your answers to school values.

-Finding a quiet place at home can be challenging.
-If you're struggling to find a good location to take your CASPer Test, you may be able to rent out a room at your local library and take it there.
-You can always ask a friend if you can take it at their house, or find a secluded setting on campus where you can take the test.
+If you're struggling to find a good location to take your CASPer test, you may be able to rent a room at your local library.
+You can always ask a friend if you can take it at their house or find a secluded setting on campus where you can take the test.

-If you’re a slow typer, the CASPer Test may prove to be an ultimate challenge for you.
-Even experienced typists have difficulties in answering every question within the time limit.
-There are several online resources that you can turn to for this; you can compete in games or take it easy and complete tutorials that will train you to type better and faster.
+If you’re a slow typer, the CASPer test may prove to be the ultimate challenge for you.
+There are several online resources you can turn to for this; you can compete in games or complete tutorials that will train you to type faster.

 Here are our answers to some frequently asked questions about how to prepare for CASPer to get into medical school.

 The CASPer Test is not an academic assessment to measure your memorization or cognitive skills.
-It is a measure of your ability to empathize, communicate, and integrate yourself into a professional setting.
+It measures your ability to empathize, communicate, and integrate yourself into a professional setting.